Shanghai Fortress

 Shanghai Fortress (上海堡垒) is a 2019 Chinese science fiction action film directed by Teng Huatao and stars Lu Han and Shu Qi.
 Based on Jiang Nan's eponymous 2009 sci-fi novel (also translated as Once Upon a Time in Shanghai), the film depicts the human race's last stand in Shanghai fighting against aliens who try to seize a hidden energy source on earth in 2042.
 The film premiered in China on August 9, 2019.
 It was Godfrey Gao's final film before his death on November 27, 2019.

+Plot

+In 2042, Shanghai becomes the last hope to defend humanity against the attack of an alien force that is besieging many cities around the world, to harvest hidden energy, found on earth.
+Young student Jiang Yang falls in love with Lin Lan, whom he follows to the fortress of Shanghai.
+From a young schoolboy in love and innocent, he will have to go through these dark and merciless hours to become, whatever the cost, the hero that humanity needs.